utiso/dorkbot/README.md

                         Database file/uri
-  -u, --prune           Apply fingerprinting and blocklist without scanning --drop-tables         Delete and recreate tables
+  -u, --prune           Apply fingerprinting and blocklist without scanning --drop-tables         Delete and recreate tables --retries RETRIES     Number of retries when an operation fails --retry-on RETRY_ON   Error strings that should result in a retry (can be
+                        used multiple times)

 targets:
   -l, --list-targets    List targets in database